Ayush7970/Ayush7970.github.io/README.md

 - **LinkedIn:** [Visit my LinkedIn](https://linkedin.com)
 - **GitHub:** [Ayush on GitHub](https://github.com/Ayush7970)

 Thank you for visiting my portfolio.
-I look forward to the opportunity to discuss my projects and potential collaboration.
+I look forward to the opportunity to discuss my projects and potential collaborations.